apache/tomee/examples/jsonb-configuration/README.md

 # Running

-Running the example can be done from maven with a simple 'mvn clean install' command run from the 'mp-jsonb-configuration' directory.
+Running the example can be done from maven with a simple 'mvn clean install' command run from the 'jsonb-configuration' directory.

 When run you should see output similar to the following.